-Ecan has to significantly improve transparency around its activities to regain ratepayer support.
-There have been too many poor decisions, lack of consistency and deliberate actions taken contrary to the regulatory framework within which Ecan operates.
+- a.
+Ecan has to significantly improve transparency and its decision making processes around its activities to regain lost ratepayer support.
+Since the imposition of Commissioners, Ecan has had a "development" focus with environment and biodiversity completely disregarded.
+We are now in our second term of elected councilors and there is still very little change evident.
+The culture within the executive team has to change. - There have been too many poor decisions, lack of consistency and deliberate actions taken contrary to the regulatory framework within which Ecan operates.
 This is still evident in the current draft regional plan, in the portrayal of MAR as a "solution" to Canterbury's water issues.
-This is a gross distortion of reality.

-Full public participation in the development of short term and long term plans.

-Discontinue issuing non-notified resource consents to applications that have any effect on environment and public health.
+This is a gross distortion of reality. - b.
+Full public participation in the development of short term and long term plans. - c.
+Discontinue issuing non-notified resource consents to applications that affect have any effect on environment and public health. - d.
 The public should be able to participate in RC applications that do not meet freshwater targets (eg MVH Ltd, Barrhill Chertsey and Ashburton Lyndhurst irrigation schemes.